Saranyajayakumaran/Generel-knowledge-quiz/README.md

 #### Game section
 - The game section contains the questions with options,next button and also the time line for each question.
     - Time line
-      - Time line is used to dispaly the time for each each question.
+      - Time line is used to dispaly the time for each question.
     - Question and answer
-      - Each question have 4 options and 15 sec time.
+      - Each question have 4 options and 15 seconds time.
-      - The questions will always different as e code select randomm question from quiz data array.
+      - The questions will always different as code select random questions each time from quiz data array.
     - Next button
         - It provides a way to to go to next question when user selects the answer before 15 seconds.